My Favorite Football Movies

 John Goldfarb, Please Come Home (1965)

-A downed U-2 pilot must coach a misfit football team in a fictional middle eastern country against Notre Dame.
+A downed U-2 pilot i captured and must coach a misfit football team from a fictional middle eastern country against Notre Dame.
 Stars Shirley MacLaine, Peter Ustinov, Richard Crenna, Jim Backus and Harry Morgan.

 Movies for the kids

 The Disney movie about a pee wee football team of misfits.
 Cameos by John Madden, Emmett Smith and Bruce Smith.
 Stars Ed O'Neil and Rick Moranis.

 Disney movie about a field goal kicking mule who plays for the mythical NFL team, the Atoms.
 Stars Don Knotts, Tim Conway, Ed Asner, Bob Crane, Tom Bosley, Johnny Unitas, Dick Butkus and Dick Enberg.